OpenEvalProject/evals/manuscripts/elife-66493/v1/manuscript.md

 Sequencing was performed on an Illumina HiSeq 2500, with standard runs of either 40 or 50 cycles.
 Reads were trimmed at both ends to removed adapter sequences using Cutadapt (v1.18) (Martin, 2011) and then mapped to their respective genome reference using STAR (v2.4.2a) with the parameters ‘--runMode alignReads --outFilterMultimapNmax 1 --outReadsUnmapped Fastx --outFilterType BySJout --outSAMattributes All --outSAMtype BAM SortedByCoordinate’.
 Mapped reads were counted for each gene with htseq-count (0.11.0).
 For both ribosome profiling and RNA-seq, only reads that uniquely mapped to coding regions of annotated genes (excluding the first 15 codons and the last five codons) were included in downstream analyses.
 For TE analyses, an expression cutoff of 30 RNA-seq reads was applied for each gene, with no cutoff for ribosome-footprint reads.
 Normalizations of RNA-seq and ribosome-footprint reads were performed with DESeq2 (Love et al., 2014), considering reads for all genes passing the cutoff, except when absolute TE comparisons were made between two samples—in which case, RNA-seq and ribosome-footprints data were normalized by only considering reads from mitochondrial genes using software DESeq2 (Love et al., 2014).
 When only relative TEs were considered, TEs were manually centered at 0.

-## TAIL-seq
+### TAIL-seq

 Our implementation of TAIL-seq (Eisen et al., 2020) resembled that of mTAIL-seq (Lim et al., 2016) in that it used splint ligation to append the 3′ adapter, as in PAL-seq v1 (Subtelny et al., 2014).
 Total RNA (1–30 µg) was mixed with two sets of tail-length standards (0.1 ng per 1 µg total RNA for each set) (Subtelny et al., 2014), and trace 5′-radiolabeled marker RNAs (Eisen et al., 2020), which were used to evaluate tail-length measurements and 3′ ligation efficiency, respectively.
 These RNAs were ligated to a 3′ adapter in a 64 µl reaction containing 1.5 µM 3′ adapter, 1.25 µM 3′ splint oligo, 0.2 mM ATP, one unit/µl RNasin Plus (Promega, N2615), 10 mM MgCl2, 1x T4 RNA Ligase two reaction buffer (NEB, M0239S), and 0.5 units/µl T4 RNA Ligase 2 (NEB, M0239S), with the enzyme added after the other components had been mixed and incubated at 23°C for 5 min.
 The ligation reaction was incubated at 18°C for 18 hr.
 Small portions (2 µl) were removed at the start and end of the reaction for examining the ligation efficiency.
 After ligation, RNA was extracted with phenol/chloroform, precipitated with ethanol, resuspended in 10 µl water, and mixed with 90 µl 1x RNA Sequencing Buffer from the RNase T1 kit (Thermo Fisher, AM2283).
 After incubation at 50°C for 5 min and on ice for 5 min, 1 µl RNase T1 (one unit/µl, Thermo Fisher, AM2283) was added, and the reaction was incubated at 23°C for 15 min, followed by phenol/chloroform extraction and precipitation with the Precipitation/Inactivation Buffer in the RNase T1 kit.
 RNA was resuspended in 12 µl RNA Gel Loading Dye and RNA fragments ranging between 100 and 760 nt were purified on an 8% acrylamide denaturing gel, captured on streptavidin beads, 5′ phosphorylated, and ligated to an equal mix of four phased 5′ adapters as described (Eisen et al., 2020). cDNA was generated using SuperScript III (Thermo Fisher, 18080044) with DNA primers containing barcodes used for multiplexing, eluted from beads by base hydrolysis of RNA and resolved on 6% urea-acrylamide denaturing gels as described (Subtelny et al., 2014), except that cDNA fragments with sizes between 150 nt and 760 nt were selected. cDNAs were sequenced directly using a HiSeq 2500 machine in a paired-end 50-by-250 run in normal mode with a v3 kit as described (Eisen et al., 2020).
 Poly(A)-tail lengths shown in Figure 2, Figure 2—figure supplement 1, Figure 4, Figure 4—figure supplement 1 and Figure 4—figure supplement 2C–G were measured with this method.
 Sequences of adapters and other oligos used for TAIL-seq are provided in Supplementary file 1.

-## PAL-seq v3
+### PAL-seq v3

 Because TAIL-seq appears to require an 8-lane flow cell (Eisen et al., 2020) and thus requires many samples for efficient implementation, we stopped using this method and switched to PAL-seq.
 PAL-seq v3 differs from PAL-seq v2 (Eisen et al., 2020) in two major ways: (1) Barcodes were embedded in the 3′ adapters so that different samples could be pooled for downstream stages of library construction.
 (2) Sequencing was performed with cDNA rather than PCR-amplified cDNA.
 Each reaction was set up in a total volume of 20 µl by mixing total RNA (0.3–3 µg) with two sets of tail-length standards (0.1 ng of each set per 1 µg total RNA) (Subtelny et al., 2014), two splint DNA oligos (55 pmol A-splint and 2.75 pmol U-splint, which allowed polyadenylated RNAs with a terminal uridine to be more efficiently captured) and one barcoded 3′ adapter (50 pmol).
 Poly(A)-selected mRNA from zebrafish ZF4 cell line (0.1 ng per µg total RNA) was also added to mammalian RNA samples to enable additional assessment of tail-length measurement reproducibility.
 The RNA–DNA mix was incubated at 65°C for 5 min, and the temperature was gradually lowered to 16°C (0.1°C per sec) before other component were added to a volume of 30 µl containing 0.2 mM ATP, one unit/µl RNasin Plus, 10 mM MgCl2, 1x T4 RNA Ligase 2 reaction buffer and 0.5 units/µl T4 RNA Ligase 2.
 After incubation at 16°C for 16 hr, EDTA (1 µl, 0.5 M, pH 8.0) was added to stop ligation and samples to be sequenced together (with different barcodes) were combined, phenol/chloroform extracted, and precipitated with ethanol.
 Ligated RNA was resuspended in 20 µl water, mixed with 180 µl RNase T1 buffer (20 mM sodium citrate pH 5.0, 1 mM EDTA, 7 M urea), heated to 50°C for 5 min, and chilled on ice for 5 min, before adding 1.6 µl RNase T1 (one unit/µl, Thermo Fisher, AM2283).
 After incubating the reaction at 23°C for 30 min, RNA was extracted with phenol/chloroform and precipitated using the Precipitation/Inactivation Buffer in the RNase T1 kit.
 Fragments between 150 and 760 nt were gel-purified, selected on beads, 5′-end phosphorylated, ligated to a 5′ adapter, and used for cDNA synthesis in the same way as in our implementation of TAIL-seq, except one of the four phased 5′ adapters was used and cDNAs with lengths between 200 and 760 nt were selected.
 Sequencing was performed similarly as in PAL-seq v2 (Eisen et al., 2020) but with some differences: (1) 1 fmol cDNA rather than PCR-amplified cDNA was used per lane.
 (2) A single primer was used to obtain two reads.
 (3) After cluster generation and sequencing-primer hybridization, and before extension of the primer through the poly(A)-tail region using the Klenow fragment, 16 dark cycles were performed in order to extend the sequencing primer past the barcode and constant regions of the 3′ adapters as well as past two nucleotides corresponding to the RNA 3′ termini.
 (4) 40 cycles of standard sequencing-by-synthesis were performed to yield the first sequencing read (read 1).
 (5) After obtaining read 1, the flow cell was stripped, the same sequencing primer was annealed, and 260 cycles of standard sequencing-by-synthesis were performed to read the barcode (six nt, which required seven cycles), a constant segment of the 3′ adapter (eight nt, which required only seven cycles because of an extra cycle in the barcode region), and the sequence of the RNA, beginning at its 3′ terminus, which revealed whether the RNA had a terminal uridine and provided information used to measure the length of the poly(A) tail.
 Poly(A)-tail lengths shown in Figure 3, Figure 3—figure supplement 1, Figure 4—figure supplement 2A–B and Figure 5 were measured with this method.
 Sequences of adapters and other oligos used for PAL-Seq v3 are provided in Supplementary file 1.

-## PAL-seq v4
+### PAL-seq v4

 We found that in PAL-seq v3, some barcoded 3′ adapters gave rise to much lower numbers of mapped reads, possibly due to low ligation efficiency.
 Therefore, we developed the PAL-seq v4 protocol, in which we made several changes.
 The 3′-ligation reaction was essentially the same, except that one 3′ adapter was used for all samples.
 After the ligation, each sample was processed separately rather than mixed.
 Ligated RNA was resuspended in 10 µl water and fragmented in a 100 µl rather than 200 µl volume, and fragments with sizes between 130 and 760 nt were then gel purified.
 For reverse transcription, different primers containing the multiplexing barcode sequences as well as a region with five random nucleotides was used.
 After cDNA elution from the beads, half of each sample was saved at –20°C for future use. cDNA samples to be sequenced on the same lane in a flow cell were combined, ethanol-precipitated and gel-purified as in PAL-seq v3, except cDNA fragments with sizes between 190 nt and 800 nt were selected.
 Sequencing cluster generation was performed similarly to PAL-seq v3, using 0.3 fmol cDNA mixture for each lane.
 Read 1 started with 12 cycles of standard sequencing-by-synthesis that first sequenced the 5-nt random region (used to call clusters) and then sequenced the 6-nt barcode region (which required seven cycles) with a custom primer.
 The flow cell was stripped, a second sequencing primer annealed, and two dark cycles were performed in order to extend this primer past the two nucleotides corresponding to the RNA 3′ termini.
 The custom extension of the primer through the poly(A) tail region with Klenow was then performed, as in PAL-seq v2 (Eisen et al., 2020) and v3, followed by 40 cycles of standard sequencing-by-synthesis to complete the read 1, which was generated using two sequencing primers and had a total length of 52 nt (12 cycles before and 40 cycles after the Klenow reaction).
 The flow cell was then stripped, and the second sequencing primer was used for 255 cycles of standard sequencing-by-synthesis to generate read 2.
 Poly(A) tail lengths shown in Figure 6E and Figure 6—figure supplement 2 were measured with this method.
 Sequences of adapters and other oligos used for PAL-Seq v4 are provided in Supplementary file 1.

-## Genome references and gene annotations
+### Genome references and gene annotations

 Both human (release 25, GRCh38.p7, primary assembly) and mouse (release 10, GRCh38.p4, primary assembly) genomic sequences were downloaded from the GENCODE website.
 Sequences of mitochondrial pseudogenes (Supplementary file 4) in human and mouse genomes were masked to avoid losing mitochondrial mRNA reads due to multi-mapping.
 X. laevis genomic sequences were downloaded from the Xenbase website (v9.1 assembly, repeat masked), and scaffolds were removed so that only chromosomal sequences would be considered.
 The X. laevis mitochondrial genomic sequence was obtained from NCBI website (NC_001573.1) and appended to the X. laevis genome.

 Both human (release 25, GRCh38.p7, main annotation) and mouse (release 10, GRCh38.p4, primary assembly) gene annotations were downloaded from the GENCODE website.
 X. laevis gene annotations (v9.1 assembly, v1.8.3.2 primary transcript) were downloaded from the Xenbase website, and only chromosomal annotations were used.
 X. laevis mitochondrial gene annotations were curated based on the information obtained from the NCBI website (NC_001573.1) and appended.
 For all species, annotations for protein-coding genes were extracted, and for each gene, the isoform with the longest open reading frame (ORF) was selected to represent that gene.
 In cases in which multiple isoforms had ORFs of the same length, the isoform with the longest transcript was selected as the reference annotation.
 For TAIL-seq and PAL-seq analyses, the databases were supplemented with sequences and annotations of tail-length standards, eGFP, Rluc, Fluc, and Nluc.
 For ribosome profiling and matched RNA-seq analyses, the databases were supplemented with coding sequences and annotations of eGFP, Rluc, Fluc, and Nluc.
 For RNA-seq analyses used to determine half-lives, the databases were supplemented with coding sequences and annotations of AcGFP (Eisen et al., 2020), Rluc, and Fluc.
 All supplemented sequences are provided in Supplementary file 3.

-## Annotation of mRNA 3′-end isoforms
+### Annotation of mRNA 3′-end isoforms

 Each PAL-seq tag corresponding to an mRNA provides the site of cleavage and polyadenylation, which enabled annotation of mRNA 3′-end isoforms.
 Uniquely mapped tags from all PAL-seq datasets in the same cell type (either HeLa or frog oocyte) were merged.
 RNA-seq reads generated for comparison to ribosome profiling were similarly merged.
 Software HOMER (Heinz et al., 2010) was used to call peaks by using the merged RNA-seq data as the background and the merged PAL-seq data as the signal, with the following parameters ‘-style factor -o auto -strand separate -fdr 0.001 -ntagThreshold 50 -fragLength 40 -size 40 -inputFragLength 30 -center’.
 The peaks that intersected with annotated protein exons were retained as unique mRNA 3′ ends.
 The annotated 3′ ends are provided in Supplementary file 5.

-## TAIL-seq data analysis
+### TAIL-seq data analysis

 Phased constant sequences at the 5′ end and poly(A) sequences at the 3′ end of read one were removed with a custom script (Eisen et al., 2020).
 The trimmed sequences were mapped to reference genomes with STAR (v2.4.2a) with the parameters ‘--runMode alignReads --outFilterMultimapNmax 1 --outReadsUnmapped Fastx --outFilterType BySJout --outSAMattributes All --outSAMtype BAM SortedByCoordinate’.
 Mapped sequences were intersected with sequences of protein-coding genes by bedtools (v2.26.0) with the parameters ‘intersect -wa -wb -bed -s’, retaining only those sequences that were assigned to a single gene.
 Remaining clusters were then filtered, requiring at least five combined N and T bases in the first 6 nucleotides of read 2.
 For each library, 1% of the filtered read clusters (but no more than 50,000 and no less than 5000) were randomly picked as the training set for determining the Hidden Markov Model.

 For each Illumina sequencing cluster, average intensities of each channel from position 15–50 of read one were used to normalize intensities of each channel in read 2.
 Then a T-signal value for each cycle of read two in each cluster was calculated by dividing normalized intensity from T channel by the sum of normalized intensities from the other three channels.
 If the T-signal was 0 for a specific cycle, the T-signal values from neighboring cycles (up to 10, minimum 5) were averaged to infer the value for that cycle.
 If a cluster had more than five cycles with a read 2 T-signal value of 0, the cluster was discarded.
 A five-state mixed Gaussian Hidden Markov Model (from python ghmm package) was then used to decode the sequence of states that occurred in read 2.
 It consisted of an initiation state (state 0), a strong poly(A)-tail state (state 1), a weak poly(A)-tail state (state 2), a weak non-poly(A)-tail state (state 3) and a strong non-poly(A)-tail state (state 4).
 All reads started in state 0, and all states were only allowed to go forward (from 0 to 4).
-The model was initialized with the following transition probability matrix (from state in row to state in column):0.040.930.020.010.000.000.940.030.020.010.000.000.500.400.100.000.000.000.600.400.000.000.000.001.00
+The model was initialized with the following transition probability matrix (from state in row to state in column):

+$$
+0.040.930.020.010.000.000.940.030.020.010.000.000.500.400.100.000.000.000.600.400.000.000.000.001.00
+$$

-The emission matrix for the mixed population one was initialized with (states in row, mean, variance and population fraction in column):100.001.001.001.501.500.951.501.500.751.501.500.501.501.500.25
+The emission matrix for the mixed population one was initialized with (states in row, mean, variance and population fraction in column):

+$$
+100.001.001.001.501.500.951.501.500.751.501.500.501.501.500.25
+$$

-The emission matrix for the mixed population two was initialized with (states in row, mean, variance and population fraction in column):0.001.001.00-1.001.500.05-1.001.500.25-1.001.500.50-1.001.500.75
+The emission matrix for the mixed population two was initialized with (states in row, mean, variance and population fraction in column):

+$$
+0.001.001.00-1.001.500.05-1.001.500.25-1.001.500.50-1.001.500.75
+$$

 After model initialization, all clusters from the training set were used to perform unsupervised training, and then the trained model was used to decode the sequence of states for all retained clusters.
 For each cluster, the poly(A) tail length was determined by summing the number of states in state 1 and 2.
 Each cluster assigned to a specific gene by read one was considered as a poly(A) tag.
 When evaluating tail-length distributions of mRNAs from individual genes, only results from genes with at least 100 tags were considered.
 Note that the HiSeq 2500 machine in high-throughput mode raises the laser intensities after 50 cycles in read 2, causing irregular T-signal at this position and lower-than-expected state transition predicted by the Hidden Markov Model.
 This led to a mild depletion of poly(A) tags with tail lengths called at 50 nt, but it did not affect results and conclusions made from overall tail-length distributions.

 For normalization of poly(A) tags among samples, DESeq2 (Love et al., 2014) was used with all spike-in tail-length standards to obtain the scaling factor for each dataset.
 When analyzing median tail lengths, only genes with poly(A) tag counts exceeding an indicated cutoff were included in the analyses.

-## PAL-seq data analysis
+### PAL-seq data analysis

 For PAL-seq v3, read one sequences were mapped to reference genomes with STAR (v2.4.2a) with the parameters ‘--outFilterMultimapNmax 1 --outFilterType BySJout --outSAMattributes All --outSAMtype BAM SortedByCoordinate’.
 Mapped sequences were intersected with annotations for protein-coding genes by bedtools (v2.26.0) with the parameters ‘intersect -wa -wb -bed -S’, retaining only those tags for which the read one sequence was assigned to a single gene or to an mRNA isoform, when mRNA 3′-end annotations were used.
 Remaining clusters were then filtered by first removing the first 14 bases of read 2 (which corresponded to a constant region and the barcode region) and then requiring at least five combined N and T bases within the next 6 nucleotides of read 2.
 (This filtering step was skipped for analyses of terminal uridylation in Figure 5 and Figure 5—figure supplement 1).
 For each library, 1% of the filtered read clusters (but no more than 50,000 and no less than 5000) were randomly picked as the training set for determining the Hidden Markov Model.
-The sequence of poly(A) states was determined similarly as for TAIL-seq, except a single Gaussian Hidden Markov Model was used, and the emission matrix was initialized with (states in row, mean and variance in column):100.01.02.00.51.00.5-1.00.5-2.00.5
+The sequence of poly(A) states was determined similarly as for TAIL-seq, except a single Gaussian Hidden Markov Model was used, and the emission matrix was initialized with (states in row, mean and variance in column):

+$$
+100.01.02.00.51.00.5-1.00.5-2.00.5
+$$

 For normalization of poly(A) tags among samples, DESeq2 (Love et al., 2014) was used with all spike-in tail-length standards to obtain the scaling factor for each dataset.
 When analyzing median tail lengths, only mRNA isoforms with poly(A) tag counts exceeding an indicated cutoff were included in the analyses.
 Data analyses for PAL-seq v4 were the same as for PAL-seq v3, except before mapping, the first 12 nt of read one were trimmed to remove the random region and the barcode region, and no nucleotides of read two were trimmed.
 Note that the HiSeq 2500 machine in rapid-run mode raises the laser intensities after 101 cycles in read 2 of a PAL-seq v4 run, causing irregular T-signal at this position and lower-than-expected state transition predicted by the Hidden Markov Model.
 This led to a mild depletion of poly(A) tags with tail lengths called at 101 nt, but it did not affect results and conclusions made from overall tail-length distributions.

-## PAL-seq analysis of terminal uridylation
+### PAL-seq analysis of terminal uridylation

 A variant HeLa cell line (sC262-4) was used for data shown in Figure 5D–F and Figure 5—figure supplement 1.
 This Flp-In T-Rex HeLa cell line had an OsTIR1 gene knocked-in.
 An RPL3-3xHA gene was inserted using the Flp-In (Thermo Fisher) system and a single clone was picked after selection with 400 µg/ml Hygromycin B (Thermo Fisher 10687010) for 10 days.
 We have no reason to suspect that the unique features of this line affected any results shown.
 Data were processed as in PAL-seq v3, except that mapped reads were intersected with HeLa mRNA 3′-end annotations (see Annotation of mRNA 3′-end isoforms).
 All poly(A) tags with poly(A)-tail lengths ≥ 2 nt were used when examining the presence of U nucleotides near the ends of poly(A) tails.

-## Half-life measurements
+### Half-life measurements

 Forty-eight hr after siRNA transfection, HeLa cells were incubated with pre-warmed fresh media with 400 µM 5-ethynyl uridine (5EU, Jena Biosciences) for 1, 2, 4, and 8 hr.
 Cells were removed from plates by treatment with trypsin, washed once with ice cold PBS and lysed with 200 µl ice cold buffer RL.
 Lysates were cleared by centrifuging at 1300 g for 5 min.
 Supernatants were transferred to 2 ml Tri Reagent, and total RNA was prepared according to the manufacturer’s protocol.

 Biotinylation of 5EU-labeled RNA and purification of biotinylated RNA were performed at described (Eisen et al., 2020).
 RNA-seq libraries were prepared from purified 5EU-labeled RNA and from total RNA with the NEXTflex Rapid Directional mRNA-seq Kit (Bioo Scientific, 5138–10).
 Sequencing was performed on an Illumina HiSeq 2500 with a standard 40-cycle run.
 Sequencing reads were mapped with STAR (v2.4.2a) with parameters ‘--runMode alignReads --outFilterMultimapNmax 1 --outReadsUnmapped Fastx --outFilterType BySJout --outSAMattributes All --outSAMtype BAM SortedByCoordinate’.
 Exon-mapped reads were counted for each gene with htseq-count (0.11.0).

 Relative 5EU-labeled mRNA levels for each gene at each time point were obtained by normalizing read counts based on the counts for a 5EU-containing GFP RNA standard that had been spiked into each sample prior to 5EU biotinylation (Eisen et al., 2020).
 The steady-state mRNA levels of each gene were measured as the average of normalized read counts obtained from sequencing the input RNA for the 1 and 8 hr time points.
 A total of 987 genes with values that differed by >2-fold at these two time points were excluded from analysis.
+The nls package in R was used to fit the following equation for each gene:

+$$
+y=C+log_{2}1-e^{-kx-t_{0}},
+$$

-The nls package in R was used to fit the following equation for each gene:y=C+log21-e-kx-t0,where x is the labelling time in hours (using 9999 h as the labeling time for the steady-state data point), y is log2 value of the normalized read count (level of labeled RNA), and t0 is the time offset. k is the decay constant, which was used to determine the half-life t1/2 using,
+where x is the labelling time in hours (using 9999 h as the labeling time for the steady-state data point), y is log2 value of the normalized read count (level of labeled RNA), and $t_{0}$ is the time offset. $k$ is the decay constant, which was used to determine the half-life $t_{1/2}$ using,

-t1/2=ln⁡2k, and C is a coefficient determined by both k and the synthesis rate S, such that,C=log2Sk.
+$t_{1/2}=\frac{ln⁡2}{k},$ and $C$ is a coefficient determined by both k and the synthesis rate $S$, such that,

+$$
+C=log_{2}\frac{S}{k}.
+$$

-To fit t0 for each condition, the value of t0 was varied from 0.05 to 0.7, with an interval of 0.05, and the value that gave the smallest mean square-loss of y when fitting to data from all genes was used.
-When fitting to results for each gene, C was bound by (0, Inf), and k was bound by (0, Inf).
-C was initialized with max(y), and k was initialized with 0.23.
+To fit $t_{0}$ for each condition, the value of $t_{0}$ was varied from 0.05 to 0.7, with an interval of 0.05, and the value that gave the smallest mean square-loss of y when fitting to data from all genes was used.
+When fitting to results for each gene, $C$ was bound by (0, Inf), and $k$ was bound by (0, Inf). $C$ was initialized with max($y$), and $k$ was initialized with 0.23.
 Genes without a converged fit (27 of 9644, 17 of 9646, and 12 of 9728 in analysis of the siControl, siPABPC1, and siPABPC1&4 samples, respectively) were omitted from down-stream analyses. mRNA half-life values are reported in Figure 4—figure supplement 3—source data 1.

-## Statistical analysis
+### Statistical analysis

 Graphs were generated and statistical analyses were performed using R (R Development Core Team, 2013).
 Statistical parameters including the value of n, statistical test, and statistical significance (p value) are reported in the figures or their legends.
 No statistical methods were used to predetermine sample size.
 Statistical tests for correlations (between nonoverlapping dependent groups) were performed based on a published method (Silver and Hittner, 2004) using R package cocor (Diedenhofen and Musch, 2015).
 For luciferase assays of injected oocytes, each replicate refers to a group of 7–10 oocytes.
 For 35S labeling of injected oocytes, each replicate refers to a group of 5–8 oocytes.
 For the puromycin-based translation assay, each replicate refers to a separate transfection experiment.

-## Data and software availability
+### Data and software availability

 Raw and processed data from sequencing were deposited in the GEO database (GSE166544).
 TAIL-seq and PAL-seq analyses were performed using a custom script written in Python 2.7 and available at https://github.com/coffeebond/PAL-seq, (copy archived at swh:1:rev:b0aa1ba99cc89ce2080069b50cd441a7718b7b03, Xiang, 2021a, Xiang, 2021b).